What are the secrets to improving your Round the Head?

 Both of these ‘starts’ will allow the feeder to flick into the players Round The Head.
 Crucially, the player will start to anticipate a net return before moving into their backhand rearcourt.

 Try starting the practice with a block feed.
 Using both their forehand and backhand, also using straight or crosscourt feeds.
 This then allows variation for the feeder to either flick upwards or play a net shot.
 There is a huge benefit to be gained by including ‘feeder’ options (i.e. decisions) combined with player starts.

-Q) Would this cause you to change how you recover?
-Maybe you would think about running straight forwards in ‘recovery’ anticipating that you will be able to attack them from your net area.
+- What are your thoughts on either running straight forwards in ‘recovery’ anticipating that you will be able to attack them from your net area?

 If you feel that this decision making (anticipation) is important then allow for it in your practice

 A starting point could be to ask the partner (feeder) to return your Round the Head shot.
 They could return your shot to either a known place or anywhere they choose.
 Without some form of decision making by the player who strikes the RTH down shot, the practice will not deliver the full benefits to that player.

 Doing this should also encourage players to realise that they can affect the return of the opponent (the feeder) by slightly varying their own shot: the speed, the slice, the angle, the deception.

 Players and coaches should be aware that this type of work could easily fatigue players so rest periods must be included or the intensity limited.
 Repetitious landing on the racket leg is also a major factor.
 However, movements need to be fast, powerful and explosive.
 Repetitions are required to establish learning and automisation.
 These factors and those of fatigue/injury need careful management by the coach.

 3 Curl after striking